If you’re experiencing joint or muscle pain, or recovering from an injury, you may be considering massage as an option.

 To claim a benefit using your Medibank Extras cover, your therapist must develop a specific treatment plan for your injury or condition.
 This treatment plan forms the basis of the clinical notes, which must be taken by the therapist at each consultation.

 How do I find a remedial massage therapist?

-If you have Medibank Extras cover, you must visit a recognised provider to claim benefits for remedial massage.
+If you have Medibank Extras cover that includes remedial massage, you must visit a recognised provider to claim benefits for remedial massage.
 You can search for Medibank Member’s Choice providers online, or check with a local or preferred provider that they have a current Medibank provider number.

 When considering remedial massage as an option, keep in mind that it is not a replacement for assessment and care by a doctor.
 And if you are using it as part of your treatment for an injury or condition, you should let your doctor know.
 They may even be able to point you in the direction of a good therapist!